alcuincrow/alcuincrow/README.md

 Hi 👋 My name is Casalcuin Crow
 ===============================
-Aspiring eninger
+Aspiring engineer
 ----------------------
 In 2020 I leaned into learning to code, then got off track by going back to my old job.
-Hoping to make more progess in 2024!
+Hoping to make more progress in 2024!
 * 🌍  I'm based in Hixson, TN
 * 🖥️  See my portfolio at [Casalcuin Crow](http://casalcuincrow.com/)
 * ✉️  You can contact me at [cas@casalcuincrow.com](mailto:cas@casalcuincrow.com)
-* 🧠  I'm currently taking a full-stack enginger coruse on Codecadmy.
+* 🧠  I'm currently taking a full-stack engineer course on Codecademy.

 ### Skills